 Travelled with: Kids, husband, mum and step dad, grandmother, two brothers and their partners

 “We did a four generation holiday in Cornwall last year to celebrate my grandmother’s 80th birthday, my mum’s 60th, and my brother’s 30th.
-We hired a huge six-bedroom house, with a Jacuzzi bath and hot tub.
+We hired a huge six-bedroom house, with a hot tub.
 My grandmother absolutely loved it – she was gob smacked!

 “She loved being on holiday with all of us.
 Mostly we just went to the beach and relaxed in the hot tub, catching up with each other.
 We don’t often usually get together as a big group – it’s usually just at Christmas, so it was a really special holiday.”